junyiwuu/nvdiffrec-MaterialSplit/README.md

-# Separate Then Specialize: Stabilizing Nvdiffrec for PBR Texture Extraction for Shinny Surface
+# Separate Then Specialize: Stabilizing Nvdiffrec for PBR Texture Extraction for Shiny Surface

 # Install